mistyliao/cis-195-f21/apps/app-3/app-3.md

 * `heightForRowAt` already returns 100.0 - no changes necessary.
 * Implement `numberOfRowsInSection`  - this should depend on your model (the `newsItems` array).
 * Implement `numberOfSections`.
 * Finally, implement `cellForRowAt`.
-Remember to `dequeCellWithIdentifier` to get table view cells, never create them yourself.
+Remember to `dequeueCellWithIdentifier` to get table view cells, never create them yourself.
 The identifier cooresponds to the value you entered in the storyboard.
 Once you have a cell reference, you can access the views by using type casting and the `tag` property.
 For example: `if let label = cell.viewWithTag(49) as?
 UILabel { ... }`.
 You can use the `IndexPath.row` property to access the cooresponding value in your `newsItems` array.

 ## Step 6: Advanced Table View: Favorites
 * Implement `didSelectRowAt` - when a user selects a cell, *deselect* that cell and toggle its favorited state (hint: if you use a Bool to store the favorited state, you can use the `.toggle()` method to flip the bool).